Company: Menlo Therapeutics Inc.

 Following this news, shares of the Company’s common stock declined $27.05 per share, or over 75%, to close on April 9, 2018 at $8.17 per share.

-Menlo investors and individuals with information relevant to this investigation are encouraged to contact Kaskela Law LLC and/or complete the information form on this page.
+Menlo investors who purchased the Company’s common stock prior to April 6, 2018 are encouraged to contact Kaskela Law LLC at (888) 715 – 1740 and/or complete the information form on this page.